Alex4913/TerraMotus/README.md

 approaches: I did not want to sacrifice fidelity in the terrain in order to draw faster, but rather find more optimal ways to draw the data I have.

+*Sampling*:

-*Sampling*: One method to make the data more manageable was to "sample" the data at a regular interval.
+One method to make the data more manageable was to "sample" the data at a regular interval.
 While this would make drawing faster, this sacrifices fidelity in the terrain.

+*Nearest-Neighbor Interpolation*:

-*Nearest-Neighbor Interpolation*: Another method was to average the depth data, almost like re-sizing a photo.
+Another method was to average the depth data, almost like re-sizing a photo.
 This would make the depth feild smaller, but it would keep a more accurate representation of the reduced data.
 Again, this would lead to a loss in fidelity.

-*Triangle Strips*
+*Triangle Strips*:

 Instead of drawing two trinagles per block, draw only one, by combining neighboring triangles.
 This take advantage of OpenGL's Triangle Stip drawing method, considered to be the fastest way to draw triangles.